open-telemetry/build-tools/semantic-conventions/src/tests/data/markdown/parameter_tag_empty/expected.md

 * `net.peer.name`
 * `net.peer.ip`

-The following values are defined for `db.dbms`.
+`db.dbms` has the following list of well-known values.
 If one of them applies, then it MUST be used, otherwise a custom value MAY be used.

 | Value  | Description |
 |---|---|